Special Purpose Vehicles (SPVs) in Property: Strategic Structures for Smarter Real Estate Investing

 Conclusion

-That said, they’re not suitable in every case.
+That said, SPVs and company structures aren’t suitable in every case.
 It’s important to weigh the benefits against the practical costs and obligations.
-If you’re considering using an SPV for your next property project, it’s well worth seeking advice to ensure the structure is sound, compliant, and aligned with your long-term goals.
+If you’re considering incorporating your properties or using an SPV for your next project, it’s well worth seeking professional advice to ensure the structure is sound, compliant, and aligned with your long-term goals.